nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should allow user to exit the program anytime without data loses.
+6. Should run efficiently without user having to wait too long.
+7. Should have desirable total size of less than 10MB.
+8. Should allow users to contact the developer in case of emergency.

 ## Appendix D : Glossary